cornelisse/iCargo-SDK/docs/identifiers.md

 All information about an entity is clustered in a single electronic document with an unique identifier provided by the document oriented database or a given globally unique id.

 Notes:
-* CouchDB generates UUID's as document ID
+* CouchDB generates UUID's as document ID;
-* MongoDB uses a 12 bytes ObjectId
+* MongoDB uses a 12 bytes (24 hex) ObjectId which is locally unique.

 ## Index unique number (Integer)
 A unique number as index for concepts is used to optimise the processing of semantic information.
 See ... (<- work in progress)